Valor Ecclesiasticus: Accuracy

 The commissioners had no particular reason to be partial to the clergy and they applied themselves to the task with much diligence.
 Where the figures can be checked, for example against the financial records of the king's officials in charge of dissolving monasteries in the later 1530s, they are shown to be broadly accurate though on the low side, in some cases by as much as 15%.
 There is, particularly in the north, a tendency to underestimate the value of some important classes of asset, especially agricultural land held in desmesne and woodland with standing timber.
 One theory to account for this is the natural tendency of taxpayers to make conservative estimates combined with the rushed nature of the work, which encouraged the commissioners to give the benefit of the doubt.
 Standing timber moreover, by its nature, provides a resource of occasional exceptional income, rather than a steady annual income stream, and hence was commonly ignored in income assessments for 16th century inventories of landed assets.

 In a few instances the discrepancy is of so large a scale as to suggest deliberate fraud in the returns in the Valor Ecclesiasticus; as was the case for example of Norton Priory in Cheshire, where the submitted figure was so low as to render the abbey liable for suppression under the first (1536) statute for the dissolution of lesser religious houses.

 Significance

 The Valor gave the government for the first time a solid understanding of the scale of the wealth of the church as a whole and particularly of the monasteries.
 It was not long before King Henry began planning ways of seizing much of these riches for himself, starting with the smaller religious houses.
 Figures from the Valor were a vital part of the process of the Suppression of Religious Houses Act 1535, Henry's first move in the dissolution of the monasteries, which dissolved all monasteries with a declared income of less than £200 per year.

 The Valor is a document of the first importance for historians of the later mediæval and Tudor church, the English Reformation, and the Dissolution.
 It is also valuable to economic historians of the period.

+A three year Rediscovering the Tudor Domesday project to digitised and share the Valor Ecclesiasticus was launched in 2025.